gohryt/programming-languages-research/TRACERS.md

 **`AsyncGetCallTrace` (AGCT)** is Sun's undocumented back-door, exported so their own Studio profiler could sample outside safepoints.
 It walks Java frames directly from a signal handler, *without* the safepoint handshake — hence *async*, hence can crash if the JVM mutates the stack mid-walk.
 Andrei Pangin's **async-profiler** productionized it by installing a SIGSEGV handler, catching AGCT's failure cases, and chaining to the JVM's own deoptimization handler.
 Its other design trick is merging two sources: `perf_events` gives the native stack (kernel → libjvm → JIT code); AGCT gives the Java frames (including inlined methods). async-profiler walks the native stack until it hits JIT territory, then hands off to AGCT — one unified flame graph across kernel, JNI, JVM internals, and Java.

-**JEP 509 "JFR CPU-Time Profiling" (JDK 25, 2025)** is the official, supported fix.
-JFR grew a CPU-time sampler driven by `SIGEV_THREAD_ID` POSIX per-thread CPU timers and a new AGCT-successor API written specifically for safe async stack walks.
-The JEP explicitly names async-profiler's reliance on unsupported internals as the motivation, and records failure-mode events when sampling fails — so an incomplete profile is *visibly* incomplete rather than silently biased.
+**JEP 509 "JFR CPU-Time Profiling" (JDK 25, 2025)** is OpenJDK's supported path toward reducing this reliance on unsupported internals, but it should be treated as an experimental, Linux-focused step rather than a universal replacement for every AGCT use case.
+JFR grows a CPU-time sampler driven by `SIGEV_THREAD_ID` POSIX per-thread CPU timers and reports failed/lost samples explicitly, so an incomplete profile is *visibly* incomplete rather than silently biased.
+The JEP explicitly names async-profiler's reliance on unsupported internals as motivation.

 For a new language: design the async-safe stack-walk API *up front*.
 Retrofitting it cost OpenJDK roughly 15 years of tool-author workarounds.
 Go (§3.5) sidestepped the same problem by pairing unconditional frame pointers with Go 1.14's asynchronous preemption — SIGPROF samples can now land anywhere, not just at cooperative safepoints.